SnFoil/feed-the-world/README.md

   - use furnaces to smelt ore into gold
   - upgrades
     - gameData.furnaceSmeltSpeed // speed of furnace, in ms, it takes to smelt gameData.furnaceEfficiency ore into ingots.
-    - gameData.furnaceEfficiency // originally 10 ore into 1 ingot, this would decrease ore input requirements.
+    - gameData.furnaceEfficiency // original value = 50, this would decrease ore input requirements.
     - gameData.upgradeCostMultiplier // multiplies all upgrades and costs by number (example, 0.995x original cost).
   ...
   - leveling or prestige system